 Website: This interactive website, serves as a medium for NCOLCTL members to communicate on critical issues and to share information, and also as an easily accessible source of information important to the growth and development of NCOLCTL member organizations and the field of less commonly taught languages.

 Annual Conference: Since October of 1997, NCOLCTL has sponsored an annual Conference.
-This Annual Conference has now been based in Madison, Wisconsin from 2009 to 2012.
+This Annual Conference was based in Madison, Wisconsin from 2009 to 2012.
 Since August of 2012, NCOLCTL Annual Conference has been prepared and administered by its office in Bloomington, Indiana.

 NCOLCTL is also involved in the following on-going activities:

 The National Council of Less Commonly Taught Languages (NCOLCTL) was inaugurated during the 4th Annual Conference of the Less Commonly Taught Languages held at the National Foreign Language Center on May 18, 1990.
 Eleven organizations formed the founding members of NCOLCTL.
 Since its founding NCOLCTL has been engaged in a variety of activities designed to strengthen the teaching and learning of less commonly taught languages in the United States.
 Below is a brief summary of the Council's main accomplishments organized by the following categories:

 Third Annual Assembly, September 1992

 National Conference, January 1996

 First Annual Conference on LCTLs and Eighth Annual Assembly, October, 1997